richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

 # Why a "Spare Router" Configuration?

-Many people who use OpenWrt wind up with unused routers when they retire one for a newer device.
+Many people who use OpenWrt deploy a new router and retire an old (now unused) router.
-These are perfectly functioning devices that are perhaps older or missing a certain function.
+These are perfectly functioning devices that are perhaps older or not quite as powerful.

-They could be easily re-used and passed along to friends, family or neighbors.
+They could be easily re-used and passed along to friends, family or neighbors, or donated to your favorite thrift store.
 BUT... you have to solve a couple problems:

-1. The router retains all your personal info: passwords, certificates, idiosyncratic packages. etc.
+1. The old router retains all your personal info: passwords, certificates, idiosyncratic packages. etc.
-2. You can't remember how it was configured, so you can't even connect to it.
+2. You can't remember how it was configured, so it's a hassle even to connect to it.

 **The remedy:** A "spare router" configuration script that you can use when you take a router out of service.
-It leaves the router with current OpenWrt firmware configured for Wifi access, and a known useful set of package to make it easy to reuse.
+It leaves the router with current OpenWrt firmware configured for Wifi access, and a useful set of packages to make it easy to reuse.
 The script also prints a label that you can attach to the router so that you can get started quickly the next time you get it out.